Craft Academy for Excellence in Science and Mathematics

-The Craft Academy for Excellence in Science and Mathematics (simply Craft Academy) is a two-year residential early college high school serving approximately 146 academically exceptional high school juniors and seniors at Morehead State University (MSU).
-The students live in Grote-Thompson Hall and earn dual credits as they complete their last two years of high school at the Academy while at the same time taking at least 60 credit hours of college-level courses, with tuition, room and board, and meal plan all free of charge.
+The Craft Academy for Excellence in Science and Mathematics (simply Craft Academy) is a two-year residential early college high school serving approximately 146 academically exceptional high school juniors and seniors at Morehead State University (MSU) in Morehead, Kentucky.
+The students live in Craft Tower and earn dual credits as they complete their last two years of high school at the Academy while at the same time taking at least 60 credit hours of college-level courses, with tuition, room and board, and meal plan all free of charge.
 The Academy is funded in large part by Joe Craft and Ambassador Kelly Craft, who have donated over $10 million to the Academy, the largest donation in MSU history.

 Founding and funding

 Kelly Craft and Joe Craft co-founded the Craft Academy for Excellence in Science and Mathematics in 2015.
 It is a two-year residential early college high school serving approximately 146 academically exceptional high school juniors and seniors at Morehead State University (MSU).
 When students complete the two-year program, they will have earned both a high school diploma and at least 60 college credit hours, free of charge.
 Tuition, room and board, and meal plan are free for students.

 The Crafts' initial $4 million pledge in support of the Academy was the single-largest cash gift in the history of MSU.
 In 2019, Joe Craft and his wife Kelly Craft committed an additional $3.5 million across five years.
 By 2019 they had committed over $10 million to the Academy.
 Their contributions to the Academy are the largest donation in MSU history.

 The Academy is supported by a public-private partnership between the Crafts and the Commonwealth of Kentucky.